Skip to main content

 What’s the purpose of PHIPA?

-PHIPA has three main purposes to meet its security requirements:
+PHIPA has three primary purposes to meet its security requirements:

-1. Establish regulations for the collection, use, and disclosure of personal health information in a manner that protects the confidentiality of the information and the privacy of the individuals in question
+1. Establish regulations for collecting, using, and disclosing personal health information.
+This protects the confidentiality of the information and the privacy of the individuals in question.

-2. Provide individuals with the right to access their personal health information and patient records, and to correct or amend such information, subject to certain exceptions
+2. Provide individuals with the right to access their personal health information and patient records.
+Also, they should be able to correct or amend such information.

 3. Provide independent review and resolution of personal health information complaints (Certified Information Privacy Professional Guide)